kevin-huff/rideshare-tracker/project_plan.md

 ## 1. Project Overview
 **Rideshare Tracker** is a private, self-hosted system for a single Android driver to track shifts, rides, earnings, tips, expenses, mileage, and routes.
 It also provides an OBS overlay for streaming.

+> Roadmap tracking lives in `progress.md` (source of truth).
+This document is a reference for scope and architecture.

 **Core Philosophy**
 - **Single User**: no multi-tenancy, no complex auth flows.
 - **Self-Hosted**: server runs on Railway; user owns data.